leminhtuan2015/Today-I-Learn/mobile_android/android_application_class.md

 ```

 * Base class for maintaining global application state.
+* This class will take care of our application life cycle
+* The Application class in Android is the base class within an Android app that contains all other components such as activities and services
+* This class is primarily used for initialization of global state before the first Activity is displayed.
+Note that custom Application objects should be used carefully and are often not needed at all.
 * AndroidManifest.xml file, have **application** tag, We can custom the default Application class by change android:name=".MyCustomApplication" of application tag

 ```xml